airbnb/streamalert/docs/source/app-configuration.rst

 2. Enter the required authentication information
 ````````````````````````````````````````````````

-The above command will result in a few prompts asking for the required authentication information needed to configure this StreamAlert App.
+The above command will result in a few prompts asking for the required authentication information needed to configure this App.

 .. note:: After the last required authentication value is entered, the values are sent to AWS SSM's `Parameter Store <https://aws.amazon.com/ec2/systems-manager/parameter-store/>`_ as a ``SecureString`` to be used as part of this App's config.
 Due to this requirement, please ensure you have the correct and valid AWS credentials loaded before continuing.